-The motif of the railroad recurs so frequently in Lev Tolstoj's Anna Karenina that the conclusion that it is somehow integral to a full understanding of the novel is inescapable.
-According to a recent study the railroad is mentioned at least thirty-two times in the book," and every reader will remember that Anna and Vronskij first meet at a railway station, that Levin intensely dislikes the railroad, and that Anna commits suicide by leaping under a train."
+The motif of the railroad recurs so frequently in Lev Tolstoj's Anna Korruina that the conclusion that it is somehow integral to a full understanding of the novel is inescapable.
+According to a recent study the railroad is mentioned at least thirty-two times in the book! and every reader will remember that Anna and Vronskij first meet at a railway station, that Levin intensely dislikes the railroad, and that Anna commits suicide by leaping under a train."

-M. S. Al'Hama once asked why Anna, having decided to do away with herself, should have selected such a gruesome method.
-The question is filippant only in its formulation, and a great deal of scholarly effort has been devoted to answering it.
+M. S. Al'tman once asked why Anna, having decided to do away with herself, should have selected such a gruesome method.
+The question is flippant only in its formulation, and a great deal of scholarly effort has been devoted to answering it.
 A searching of the extensive biographical data on Tolstoj has amply attested his personal aversion for the railroad.
 He wrote Turgenev in 1857 that "the railroad is to travel as a whore is to love," and it is known that he was discomfited to the point of nausea by the swaying of railway carriages.
-These facts provide a credible physiological basis for the standard, although not unanimous, 'Soviet view that Levin's dyspeptic attitude toward the railroad is the correlative of Tolstoj's, that the highly autobiographical Levin was expressing Tolstoj's belief that the railroad served only to pander to and further inflame the already monstrous appetite of the idle and privileged for foreign luxuries, and that this belief overlies their mobility from its position divented to displace the landardilization is said to symbolize.
+These facts provide a credible physiological basis for the standard, although not unanimous, Soviet view that Levin's dyseptic attitude toward the railroad is the correlative of Tolstojs, that the highly autobiographical Levin was expressing Tolstojs belief that the railroad served only to pander to and further inflame the already monstrous appetite of the idea and the statement of the interest private of the railroad is a said to symbolize.
 The railroad is present in the novel so that it can be attacked, and this is precisely what Levin does in the book which he writes about contemporary Russian life.
 There is an indubitable measure of truth in this understanding of the railway motif.
-It does account for Levin's view of the railroad and it is also true that for him the railroad stymbolizes forces harmful to the traditional style of life of
+It does account for Levin's view of the railroad and it is also true that for him the railroad style of life of of the information you need to gather about the source.
+The usual required information is (1) the author or creator, (2) the title, (3) the date the work was published or created, and (4) the URL for sources on the Web.